-Granite is an igneous type stone.
+Granite is an igneous type of stone.
 Granite is hard and durable.
 Also, it is available in so many colors.
-Granites are used in construction work such as steps, walls, kitchen, frames of door and windows, etc.
+Granites are used in construction work such as steps, walls, kitchens, frames of doors and windows, etc.

 It is not suitable for carving purposes.
-Specific gravity of granite is 2.0 to 2.7 and Compressive strength is varies from 770 kg/ cm2 to 1300 kg/cm2.it is easily available in many places.
+The specific gravity of granite is 2.0 to 2.7 and its Compressive strength varies from 770 kg/ cm2 to 1300 kg/cm2.it is easily available in many places.

 Ballast is used in foundation work, masonry, road metal, etc. it is easily found in Maharashtra, Gujarat, M.P., Bengal, and Bihar.

 Chalk is a sedimentary type of rock.
-The Colour of chalk is pure white.
-It is the texture is power form.
+The Colour of the chalk is pure white.
+It is the texture in powder form.
 Chalk is used in the manufacturing of Portland cement and putty work.

 Also, it is easy to use.
 It is locally found in Mysore, Maharashtra, Gujarat, Kerala, A.P., Bihar, and Madras.

 Limestone is a Sedimentary type of stone.
-It is consists of carbonate of lime.
-It is specific gravity is 2 to 2.75 and compressive strength is 550 kg/ cm2.
+It consists of carbonate of lime.
+It is specific gravity is 2 to 2.75 and its compressive strength is 550 kg/ cm2.

 Marble is a metamorphic rock.
-It is available in a different color.
-It is specific gravity is 2.65 and compressive strength is 720 kg/cm2.
+It is available in different colors.
+It is specific gravity is 2.65 and its compressive strength is 720 kg/cm2.